 Step 3: Click the “Cloudbot” option under Features on the left-hand side of the screen.

 Step 4: Set up your cloudbot with mod tools, word protection, mini-games (under modules and loyalty), custom commands, and more.
-As you grow, you will make adjustments to these features, but you will always be able
+As you grow, you will make adjustments to these features.

 Set up Stream Alerts